 If you're interested in trying out a Wild Plein brush set for yourself, Wild Plein has offered a generous discount exclusively for SJ readers!

 To save 20-percent off of a brush set prior to shipping, head on over to Wild Plein's website and enter code SMJ20 at checkout.
 This discount can't be combined with any other offer.

 Wild Plein is a small independent company so supplies are limited, and this exclusive discount code expires April 15, 2018.

 To save 20% enter code SMJ20 at checkout.

-*So sorry that you missed it and this discount code has expired.
-Follow SJ via email to be notified about subscriber specials, freebies, giveaways and discount codes!
+Sorry that you missed it but this discount code has expired.
+Follow SJ on social media to be notified about future freebies, giveaways and discount codes.